You have no items in your shopping cart.

 Incontinence can affect anyone, but it is more common in certain groups of people and in certain circumstances.
-We'll look through the groups that are more at risk of incontinence, and then we'll explore the individual factors that may contribute to incontinence which do not necessarily fall within the previous groups.
+We will look through the groups that are more at risk of incontinence, and then explore the individual factors that may contribute to incontinence which do not necessarily fall within the previous groups.

 Incontinence issues can develop more commonly in people as they get older.
 This can be due to a number of reasons, which generally lean towards other medical conditions that develop as people age.
-It's important to note, though, that bowel and bladder weakness aren't a definite when it comes to ageing.
+It is important to note, though, that bowel and bladder weakness is not definite when it comes to ageing.

-For men, incontinence can become more common when getting older because of the increase to the size of the prostate, which is more likely to happen as men age.
-An enlarged prostate gland puts pressure on the bladder, and can lead to overflow incontinence.
-We've previously written a blog on 5 Causes of Urinary Incontinence in Men which we'd recommend reading.
+For men, incontinence can become more common when getting older because of the increase in the size of the prostate, which is more likely to happen as men age.
+An enlarged prostate gland puts pressure on the bladder and can lead to overflow incontinence.
+We have previously written a blog on 5 Causes of Urinary Incontinence in Men which we would recommend reading.

-For more information about incontinence and the elderly, we've also written a piece on the topic, answering the question ‘Is Incontinence Age Related?'
+For more information about incontinence and the elderly, we have also written a piece on the topic, answering the question ‘Is Incontinence Age Related?'

 People with Other Medical Conditions